 What has been the most challenging aspect of development?

-What do you think of the current state of video games development in Liverpool?
+What do you think of the current state of video game development in Liverpool?

 There is a lot of indies in Liverpool and in the UK in general.
 I think it’s a growing community and an amazing environment.
 I am sure some good stuff will rise and shine all over the world.